jeissler/cli-playground-langchain/README.md

-# 🧪 Brane CLI Playground
+# 🧪 LangChain CLI Playground

 A tiny, experimental CLI for exploring **LangChain** concepts in a hands-on way.
 Think of it as a sandbox for testing ideas, chaining nodes and seeing how prompts, memory and RAG all work together.
 Also connected to LangGraph for tool call observability.